microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ## Get the latest MRTK Unity packages
 1. Go to the  [MRTK release page](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases).
-2. Under Assets, download both Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage and Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage
+2. Under Assets, download both `Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage` and `Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage`
 > The Mixed Reality Toolkit is available via [multiple delivery mechanisms](DownloadingTheMRTK.md) and in the future will be available via the Unity package manager.

-## Import MRTK packages into your project
+## Import MRTK packages into your Unity project
 1. Create a new Unity project, or open an existing project.
 When creating a project, make sure to select "3D" as the template type.

 > We used 2018.3.9f1 for this tutorial, though any Unity 2018.3.X release should work.

-2. Import the `Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage` you downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensuring all items to import are checked, and then selecting "Import".
+2. Import the `Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage` you downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensure all items to import are checked, and then selecting "Import".

 > After importing the Foundation package, you may see a setup prompt like the following:
 >